JuanCab/AstroInteractives/README.md

 ### Dependencies

-These Jupyter notebooks require a `jupyter notebook` installation as well as the following python packages:
+These Jupyter notebooks require a `jupyter` server installation as well as the following python packages:

 - `ipywidgets` (version >= 7.2.0)
 - `bqplot`
 - `pythreejs` (version >= 1.0.0)
 - `appmode` (This allows the Jupyter notebook to run as an app)

-which in turn depends on
+which in turn depend on

 - `traitlets` (version >= 4.3.0)
 - `traittypes`